 When your baby breastfeeds they use two techniques to extract the milk.
 They start with short fast sucks until the milk flows.
 Then they change to long, slow sucks.
 A breast pump which mimics this action will express more than one without.
 Quality ranges such as Medela and Spectra include this in their electric breast pumps.

 Using a breast pump can take a lot of time.
 The ability to pump hands free will allow you to multi-task as you pump.
 The only truly hands free pump in the Freemie Deluxe.
 Other brands such as the Medela freestyle can be used with a hand free pump bra.
-This give you the freedom to move around whilst you pump.
+This gives you the freedom to move around whilst you pump.

 What Do I Need To Pump Milk?

 Unlike breastfeeding, using a breast pump needs a few accessories to get the benefits.
 Most breast pumps will come with the pump and a basic collection bottle.
 But what do you do when the milk is expressed?
 Let’s take a look at what you need for your expressed breast milk.

 At some point you’ll want to feed your baby your expressed milk.
 This is what you need for feeding your baby: